semin-alx/SAN_XML_Parser/README.md

 There are two methods to read a xml data:

-1. Parsing and loading the result to the memory (TsanXMLObject)
+1. Parsing and loading the result to the memory
 2. The event-driven parser, sequential reading of xml elements and call of corresponding events

 Support encodings:
 UTF-8, UTF-16BE, UTF16-LE